-I love playing card games with friends, but if there’s one thing I despise, it’s learning how to play new card games.
-Thus, Ubisoft’s Might & Magic: Duel of Champions Forgotten Wars had me dreading the grueling process of absorbing another complicated rule set.
-Surprisingly, the game elegantly sidesteps many issues new players might encounter playing games like Magic the Gathering, and it’s even tons of fun and something I’m interested in seeing more of.
+We love playing card games with friends, but if there’s one thing we despise, it’s learning how to play new card games.
+Thus, Ubisoft’s Might & Magic: Duel of Champions Forgotten Wars had us dreading the grueling process of absorbing another complicated rule set.
+Surprisingly, the game elegantly sidesteps many issues new players might encounter playing games like Magic the Gathering, and it’s even tons of fun and something we’re interested in seeing more of.

 Unfortunately, Forgotten Wars’ origins as a free-to-play game really stop it from reaching perfection.
 In fact, its transition to a paid title has been less than graceful, turning the entire thing into somewhat of a mess.